dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

 versus number of jobs for each solver.
 The complete study contains more time limits, where the results are qualitatively the same, except for OR-Tools obtaining optimality in the smallest instances with the largest time limit.
-For each number of jobs with a 150-second runtime, D-Wave's NL solver outperforms the other solvers.
+For each number of jobs with a 150-second runtime, D-Wave's nonlinear solver outperforms the other solvers.

 .. figure:: ../_images/vignette_fss_lineplot.png